 You read right, I’m now charging my podcast guests.

 I love podcasting.
 I love it so much for what it is, my voice and your ears.
 I love it for what it has given me, which is a direction for my life and my business.
-From the close friends, I have gained to the connections to people from every corner of the planet.
+From close friends, I have gained to the connections to people from every corner of the planet.
 Finally, I am grateful for what the platform allows me to give to others in the form of enjoyable and educational content.

 April 2, 2014, I ended my life long journey of working at my family’s $100 Million business without a clue as to what I was going to do to support my wife and I. I went back to school to try to figure it out and started going to networking meetings to potentially find a path.
 One month later I was on a plane to Disney World and thanks to a friend on the plane I was inspired to start the Dreamers Podcast which three years later would transition into The Business Podcast.
-Built on the fact that I started blogging back in 1996 as a kid and never stopped.
+I built on the fact that I started blogging back in 1996 as a kid and never stopped.
 Content creation and bringing people together has always been my goal.

 Towards the end of 2014, I even started up the Mid-Atlantic Podcast Conference which has been growing year over year since.
 I’ve given tons of talks across the country both advocating for people to find and pursue their dreams, grow their business, and pushing for others to create their own content to connect with others and create a movement.
 I’ve written four books with the first three being critically acclaimed self-development books and the fourth coming out on March 2, 2018.